pelotom/hkts/README.md

 }
 ```

-Given an `Either` type constructor
+Then given an `Either` type constructor

 ```ts
 type Either<A, B> = { tag: 'left'; left: A } | { tag: 'right'; right: B };